What you are about to read

 VI.
 Royal Getaway: The Palace of Versailles

-You can't visit Paris without spending a day at the king of palaces, located just 20 minutes away by train.
+You can't have a real stay in Paris without spending a day at the king of palaces, located just 20 minutes away by train.
 Versailles is a king's dream and the largest palace in the world with more than 2,300 rooms, halls, salons, and staircases covering a total of more than 63,000 square meters.

 The gold-leaf gate bearing the French coat of arms that closes off the main courtyard at Versailles / photo chosen by Monsieur de France: by Rodrigo Pignatta from Pixabay